Materials-Consortia/optimade-python-tools/INSTALL.md

 As shown, it is necessary to update the environment variable `OPTIMADE_CONFIG_FILE` within the container to point to the new internal path to the config file.
 By default, this environment variable points to `/app/optimade_config.json`.

-This also reveals another way of configuring the server: Use environment variables when running the container that supplies the values that would otherwise be supplied from the configuration file.
+This also reveals another way of configuring the server: set environment variables when running the container to supply values that would otherwise be supplied from the configuration file.

 The `docker run` command even has the opportunity to pass a path to a file containing a list of environment variables (`--env-file /path/to/env_file`), if you wish to configure the server in this way instead of through the standard configuration file.